Mountaineer569/RepData_PeerAssessment1/PA1_template.md

 ## [1] "2304 missing values for variable steps."
 ```

-3. Create a new dataset that is equal to the original dataset but with the missing data filled in.
+*3. Create a new dataset that is equal to the original dataset but with the missing data filled in.

 ```r
 activitynona <- merge(activity, intstats, by = "interval")
 ```
-2. Fill in missing values with daily average
+*2. Fill in missing values with the __interval average across all days__.

 ```r
 activitynona$steps[is.na(activitynona$steps)] <-
     activitynona$intmean[is.na(activitynona$steps)]
 ```

-Calculate statistics of steps taken per day, imputed values, for later use.
+Calculate statistics of steps taken per day with imputed values, for later use.

 ```r
 daystatsnona <- ddply(activitynona, .(date), summarize,